grafana/tanka/docs/design/tanka.md

 ## Code Reuse
-By using [`jsonnet`](https://jsonnet.org) as the underlying data templating language, tanka dynamic reusing of code, just like real programming languages do:
+By using [`jsonnet`](https://jsonnet.org) as the underlying data templating language, tanka supports dynamic reusing of code, just like real programming languages do:

 ### Imports
 `jsonnet` is able to